vaadin/charts/addon/README.txt

-Register your copy of Vaadin Charts by creating a file named .vaadin.charts.developer.license containing the license key in your home directory or by setting the vaadin.charts.developer.license=license_key system property to disable this message.
+Register your copy of Vaadin Charts by creating a file named .vaadin.charts.developer.license containing the license key in your home directory or by setting the vaadin.charts.developer.license=license_key system property to disable license warning message.

 Third Party Licensing
 =====================